There’s an old joke that a Controller’s job is simple: to do everything the CEO doesn’t want to do.

-- Oversee bank accounts and manage cash flow to ensure that your business has the resources it needs to operate effectively.
+- Oversee bank accounts and cash flow to ensure that your business has the resources it needs to operate effectively.

-- Analyze financial results and track Key Performance Indicators (KPIs) to help you understand how your business is doing.
+- Analyze financial results and Key Performance Indicators (KPIs) to help you understand how your business is doing.

 - Design and maintain your company’s internal control environment.

 - Help you plan for the future and pursue long-term goals like expanding your business, purchasing major assets, or applying for a credit line or bank loan.

 Overall, we’d say that an effective Controller needs to have a blend of skills: about 60% accountant, 30% IT manager, and 10% jack-of-all-trades.
 To us, that’s the type of person who has the financial literacy and the nuts-and-bolts practicality to handle the Controller role and take whatever gets thrown at them.